mikeobrien/mikeobrien.github.com/lab/index.md

 - Make sure the seller will do a DOA return.

-- Filter by item location of US only.
-There are a lot of listings out of China but expect weeks for delivery time.
-I've accidentially done this; not fun wating a month for a part.
+- Be aware of where it's shipping from.
+I usually start out filtering the location by US only, then expand out if I can't find what I'm looking for.
+There are a lot of cheap listings out of China but expect weeks for delivery time.
+I've accidentally done this; not fun waiting a month for a part.

 If you can't find what you need surplus then you're stuck buying new.
 For common items I've found both [eBay](http://www.ebay.com) and [Amazon](http://amazon.com) to be invaluable.
 Amazon even has an [industrial and scientific department](http://www.amazon.com/industrial-scientific-supplies/b?node=16310091).
 I usually compare prices on those two sites.
 If you need specialized items, here are a couple of things you'll need to know: